braxtonhall/ziyi.zip/README.md

 ### unimplemented settings

-- menu visibility
-- movie details visibility
-- review details visibility
 - review position

 ### unimplemented features

 - Smooth history transition
   - Change history to be radios, and just make all the pages on top of each other instead of swapping them out

-### HOUSEKEEPING

-- Make it so you can build the entire extension/website from a single command
-  - Parameterize name of extension, letterboxd user, description etc.
-  - Move code from this repo into a "base" repo that is called from here to build